-Advocating on behalf of burn injury victims throughout Chicago
+Advocating on behalf of burn victims throughout Chicago

-Burns are grouped by severity, or degrees.
+Burns are grouped by severity or degree.
 There are three main categories of burn injuries (though certain groups recognize four or even five).
 They include:

 - First-degree burns.
 This is the least severe level of a burn.
 The damage is only to the outer layer of the skin, and permanent scarring is uncommon.
 Sunburn is a common example.

 - Second-degree burns.
 The patient’s outer layer (epidermis) and the layer underneath (the dermis) are damaged.
 Blisters and scarring often accompany second-degree burns.

 - Third-degree burns.
 The deepest skin layer, the fat layer, and underlying tissue are damaged.
 Nerve damage, along with blisters and scarring, are common.
 Persons who suffer third-degree burns often have difficulty breathing, and could have trouble regulating their internal body temperature if the scarring covers a significant portion of their body.

 Fourth and fifth-degree burns are life-threatening.
 Most are fatal.

 Burn injuries include the following types of burns:

 - Thermal burns